Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Introduction

-With respect to the theoretical aspects of the immiscible RT turbulence, it is only recently that a consistent phenomenological study of the effects of surface tension has been carried out by Chertkov and collaborators~\cite{chertkov2005effects}.
-It followed the earlier work~\cite{chertkov2003phenomenology}, where a phenomenological theory was developed for two and three-dimensional miscible RT turbulence in the Boussinesq approximation.
-Said work considers a 3D scenario, in which the direct energy cascade happens in a range of scales limited by the mixing layer width (integral scale) and the viscous (Kolmogorov) scale, both dependent on time.
+With respect to the theoretical aspects of the immiscible RT turbulence, it is only recently that a consistent phenomenological study of the effects of surface tension has been proposed by Chertkov and collaborators~\cite{chertkov2005effects}.
+It followed the earlier work in Ref.~\cite{chertkov2003phenomenology}, where a phenomenological theory was developed for two- and three-dimensional miscible RT turbulence in the Boussinesq approximation.
+Said work considers a three-dimensional(3D) scenario, in which the direct energy cascade happens in a range of scales limited by the mixing layer width (integral scale) and the viscous (Kolmogorov) scale, both dependent on time.
 In the two dimensional case, the lack of energy and enstrophy cascades leads to the assumption of Bolgiano--Obukhov theory describing the cascade of temperature fluctuations in the inertial range~\cite{bolgiano1959turbulent,obukhov1959influence}.
-The work \cite{chertkov2005effects} described the theory of three-dimensional immiscible RT turbulence, studying the effects of the surface tension in the emulsion-like state and predicting the rate of growth for the typical drop size.
+Reference \cite{chertkov2005effects} described the theory of three-dimensional immiscible RT turbulence, studying the effects of surface tension in an emulsionlike state and predicting the rate of growth for the typical drop size.